-I asked my mom and nana to share their potty training tips since they’ve been through the ringer (seven kids between the two of them + six grandkids) and can obviously work some magic.
+Here are the potty-training tips from my mom and nana since they’ve been through the wringer (seven kids between the two of them + six grandkids).

 It’s been an exciting week over here 🙂 Mamas: any tips or tricks that worked well for you?
 Please share in the comments!
 I’ve found that just like switching to her big girl bed, it wasn’t as big of a deal as I thought it would be.
 But then again, the nanas took care of this one 🙂